Derek Holland: Texas Rangers

+2009 season

 On April 22, 2009, Holland made his MLB debut; pitching 2 1/3 innings, allowing three hits, no runs, no walks, and striking out two.
 On August 9, he pitched his first complete game, a 7–0 shutout against the Los Angeles Angels of Anaheim in Anaheim.
 For the 2009 season, Holland finished the season 8–13 with a 6.12 ERA in 33 games (21 starts).
 Holland spent the majority of 2010 in Triple-A Oklahoma City, and was called up only due to injuries to other starters.
 After winning his first two decisions, he lost his next three.
 He ended the regular season with a 3–4 record, and 4.08 ERA.

+2010 season

 Holland allowed three runs in 4 2/3 innings in the 2010 ALDS against the Tampa Bay Rays.
 He pitched 5.2 innings in the 2010 ALCS with no earned runs.
 In Game 4, he earned the victory against the defending champion New York Yankees.
 He entered the game in the fourth inning with one out and the bases loaded, and got his team out of a serious jam while also eating away innings to protect his bullpen.
 In game 2 of the 2010 World Series, Holland entered with one on and two outs in the bottom of the 8th inning, with the Rangers trailing 2–0.
 Holland walked all three batters he faced without recording an out, and he forced in the runner he inherited via his final walk.
 Holland's wildness opened the door for what turned into a huge inning for the eventual champion Giants, as all three of the batters he walked came around to score.
 The Rangers lost the game 9–0.
 Holland pitched a scoreless relief inning in a game four 4–0 loss, but the Rangers lost the series 4–1.

+2011 season

 Holland started the 2011 season as a starter for the Rangers, and despite a 4.96 ERA, won four of his five starts in April and May.
 He lowered his ERA to 4.14 in June, mainly by virtue of his first shutout of the season.
 He started off July with inconsistency, failing to make it out of the first inning against the Marlins.
 Over the next five starts, he responded by throwing three more shutouts.